 The Gradual Stupidity Reduction Program

-So this book teaches humanity to be less stupid gradually:
+So this book teaches humanity to be less irrational gradually:

 It’s like weaning a baby off eating paint chips.
 You can’t just take away all the paint chips at once.
 They’ll cry.
 You have to gradually replace paint chips with food until they forget paint chips were ever an option.